 Do You Qualify for the Interstate Medical Licensure Compact?

-Before you begin an application receive licensing via the Compact, you must prequalify yourself.
+Before you begin an application to receive licensing via the Compact, you must prequalify yourself.
 Please follow the three steps below:

 STEP 1: COMPACT ELIGIBILITY REQUIREMENTS